MikalMirkas/beep-bot/README.md

 `npm i`

-This project requires a config.js file in the root directory of the application for Discord authentication.
+This project requires a config.js file in the data directory of the application for Discord authentication.

 ## Developing